wtm1417/minimal-mistakes/index.md

 classes: wide
 author_profile: true
 ---
+Hello!
+My name is William and I am a 4th year medical student applying into diagnostic radiology with a desire to improve healthcare through education and innovation.

+I have always been interested in the intersection of technology and medicine, and believe that advances in technology have the power to greatly improve patient care and outcomes.
+As a future radiologist, I am excited to be at the forefront of developing and utilizing cutting-edge technology in the diagnosis and treatment of patients.

+In addition to my clinical pursuits, I am also committed to improving healthcare education through the use of innovative methods and technologies.
+I believe that by equipping future healthcare professionals with the tools and knowledge they need we can collectively work towards a healthier future for all.

-I'm currently a 4th year medical student at Boston University applying into diagnostic radiology.
-I am interested in leveraging technology to improve patient care and eliminate healthcare disparities.
-I created this site to share my interests and current projects.
+I am eager to continue learning and growing in my career, and am excited to see where my passions and interests will take me in the future.
+I created this site to share my interests and current projects along the way.
+Thank you for visiting my website and learning more about me.

 ## Education
 Boston University Doctor of Medicine _2019 - 2023_